-- The referees must use only the official hand signals.
+1. The referees must use only the official hand signals.
 The use of any other signals should be avoided and, in any case, used only when it is absolutely necessary to be understood by the team members.

-For examples of good referee hand signals, please view the refereeing instructional videos on the FIVB web site. - 2.
-Decision by the First Referee: The first referee will signal the end of the rally (or fault) by the whistle, indicate side to serve next, indicate the nature of the fault, then the player at fault (if necessary).
+2. Decision by the First Referee: The first referee will signal the end of the rally (or fault) by the whistle, indicate side to serve next, indicate the nature of the fault, then the player at fault (if necessary).
+The second referee will walk to the side of the team to receive next and follow the signals of the first referee.

-FIVB only: The Second Referee will not take part in any of this signalling, but will, however, simply walk to the side of the team to receive next.
+FIVB / U Sports / CCAA: The second referee will not take part in any of this signalling, but will, however, simply walk to the side of the team to receive next.
 Eye contact with the first referee will still be required.

 Assistance during or at the end of the rally for "touches" or "four hits" is still expected.
-These actions can be done before the Second Referee moves, so that the First Referee is in full possession of the facts.
+These actions can be done before the second referee moves, so that the first referee is in full possession of the facts.